sa-tre/satre-specification/docs/source/roles.md

 ## TRE administration roles

 The IT and related professionals who will be responsible for deploying and managing instances of a TRE conforming to the SATRE specification.
-These roles cover managing TRE computing infrastructure, but also administering the TRE itself (_e.g._ managing users and projects).

 <!-- The document will explain that SATRE conforming TREs should have documentation and infrastructure deployment code/apps that conform to software engineering best practices, which are also defined here, making them "simple" for an IT professional to follow; troubleshooting steps included. -->